Our Core Values

 Single parents can also go through fertility treatment.
 In this scenario, the birth mother will be the only legal parent of the child.

 Whatever your situation, your fertility clinic will guide you as to what consent forms are needed.
+However, you should always get legal advice on consenting to legal parenthood, before your treatment takes place.

 It is important to note that legal parenthood as described above is not the same as ‘Parental Responsibility’.
 Parental Responsibility is only conferred to the non-birth parent if they are married to the mother at the time of birth or, they are registered as the parent on the birth certificate.
 If there is a dispute about Parental Responsibility, you will need legal advice.